 - Citizens Advice County Durham are a local charity who provide debt and other advice to thousands of people every year.
 Their services are free, confidential and impartial, so if you're struggling with your Council Tax bill, rent payments, household bills or are worried about debt, they can provide guidance, money advice and debt solutions.

-- Visit the Gov.uk website for options for paying off your debts.
+- Gov.uk: options for paying off your debts

 - National Debtline offers expert advice via phone and email to deal with debts.
 This includes self help solutions such as debt management plans, debt relief orders and individual voluntary arrangements to people with multiple debts.

-- The Money Advice Service provides help and advice to manage your money and deal with debt.
+- Money Helper provides help and advice to manage your money and deal with debt.

 - StepChange is a registered charity offering free and impartial debt advice.
 You can get an instant, no obligation assessment of your debt problem and tailored advice based on your situation.

 - Our Welfare Rights Service can advise you on what benefits you may be entitled to and how to claim them.